ASHWINKUMAR1996/ASH/README.md

 To my surprise, I ranked #631 when I uploaded my predictions to the Kaggle Website.
 Link here: https://www.kaggle.com/ashwinkumarj

-Top 5% on my first few attempts.

-I am pursuing other methods to increase this accuracy.
+I am among the Top 5% in my third attempt and I am pursuing other methods to increase this accuracy.